MicrosoftDocs/edge-developer.fr-FR/microsoft-edge/devtools-guide-chromium/customize/index.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
 # <a name="customize-microsoft-edge-devtools"></a>Personnaliser Microsoft Edge DevTools

-Cette page répertorie les méthodes de personnalisation de Microsoft Edge DevTools.
+Cette page répertorie les méthodes de personnalisation Microsoft Edge DevTools.

 ## <a name="settings"></a>Paramètres